Henrique-Richter/maAngular/README.md

 Para roda-la em teste com servidor diferente do Diego instale o http server com o comando

-sudo npm install -g http-server
+npm install -g http-server

+rode o comando bower install angular-ui-mask

 Then you can start your own development web server to serve static files from a folder by running: